 Ms. Roman is an Investment Advisor at Cutter Financial Group, LLC with over 15 years of professional experience.
 Prior to joining Cutter Financial Group, Susan worked for PriceWaterhouseCoopers in Boston and Philadelphia with their multi-state corporate tax consulting group.
 After leaving PriceWaterhouseCoopers, Susan moved back to Falmouth with her husband, Seth, who is also an attorney on Cape Cod.
 She practiced law for a number of years before returning to the financial industry.
 Susan and her husband reside in Falmouth and have four young children.

-President, Addie Drolette is a Falmouth native.
+Past President, Addie Drolette, is a Falmouth native.
 She and her five brothers attended the Falmouth Public Schools, and her parents, Martha and Ralph Vaccaro, still live in the family home in West Falmouth.
 Addie now makes her home in East Falmouth and has three adult children and three grandchildren.

 Most of Addie’s career was spent as a Mortgage Lender at Sovereign Bank in Falmouth.
 She worked there for over 20 years, and just recently moved to Rockland Trust in Falmouth where she still lends and covers the Upper Cape territory.